What is MATRIX?

 On the days you have your chemotherapy drugs, you also have a continuous infusion (drip) of fluids.
 This helps to reduce the side effects of high-dose methotrexate and keeps you hydrated.

-You will also have a drug called folinic acid (sometimes called leucovorin or calcium folinate).
-This is also to reduce the side effects of high-dose methotrexate.
-You have it regularly until the methotrexate is out of your system.
+You will also have a drug called folinic acid.
+This is sometimes called leucovorin or calcium folinate.
+It also helps reduce the side effects of high-dose methotrexate.
+You have it regularly until the methotrexate is no longer in your body.
 You have a blood test to check the level of methotrexate in your body.

 Once you have had all the drugs, you have a rest period with no treatment for the remaining days of the cycle.
 This completes your first cycle of MATRix.